gbouras13/pharokka/README.md

 pharokka is a rapid standardised annotation tool for bacteriophage genomes and metagenomes.

-If you are looking for rapid standardised annotation of bacterial genomes, please use [prokka](https://github.com/tseemann/prokka), which inspired the creation of pharokka, or [bakta](https://github.com/oschwengers/bakta).
+If you are looking for rapid standardised annotation of bacterial genomes, please use [Bakta](https://github.com/oschwengers/bakta).
+[Prokka](https://github.com/tseemann/prokka), which inspired the creation and naming of pharokka, is another good option, but Bakta is [Prokka's worthy successor](https://twitter.com/torstenseemann/status/1565471892840259585).

 # Quick Start